kepingwang/leetcode-notes/notes.md

 LC128 Longest Consecutive Sequence O(n)
 1. HashMap and [Union-Find](#UnionFind).
 O(nlog(n)) in theory.
 2. O(n) Solution: Store numbers in set, and check each streak from its start.
 A num is the start of a streak if (n-1) doesn't exist in set.
+3. Store the (num, streak len) in map, so that when inserting a num between, left and right ends of streak can be found by streak len, and thus can be updated.